dmrickey/fvtt-ckl-roll-bonuses/README.md

 ## Fortune/Misfortune
 Applies a fortune effect (`2d20kh`) (or misfortune (`2d20kl`)) to the [targeted](#generic-targets) actions.
 This will only work for actions, but not for generic abilities such as skills, ability checks, etc. If you need a fortune effect for _everything_ or a _specific type of roll that can't be targeted_, then use the non-targeted [Fortune and Misfortune](#fortune-and-misfortune) option.

+## Weapon Finesse
+Automatically makes targeted attacks use Dex instead of Str for attack rolls.
+Use with boolean flag `bonus_weapon-finesse`.

 ---